detomon/bliplay/SYNTAX.md

 rt:<ticks>
 ```

 This command adds a delayed release command `r` relative to the current time position in number of *ticks* or [step fraction](#step-fractions).
 This can be used to play short notes.
+It is reset by the next `s` command.

 ```blip
 % play note for 1/3 step